 As a kid I was much more into reading than as an adult.
 It’s not that I lost the passion to read, but there are many practical challenges.
 Specially post motherhood.
 The books got lost in every other thing.
-With #TBR Challenge, I want to get back to reading.
+With #TBR Challenge, I got back to reading.
 That’s why reading challenge.

 Both my parents were lecturers, and we had access to huge libraries.
 We were free to get any book that we wanted to read.
 Most of the books were in Marathi.
 The renowned author’s like P L Deshpande, V P kale, Kusumagraj and many others were well read in our family.
 There were many books, which were translated to Marathi, one such book that has left an impression on me was the translation of Betty Mahmoody biography ‘Not without my daughter’.